bevyengine/rfcs/rfcs/49-animation-primitives.md

 ## User-facing explanation

+The end goal of this, and subsequent RFCs, is to deliver on a end-to-end property-based animation system.
+Animation here specifically aims to provide asset based, not-code based, workflows for altering *any* visibly mutable property of a entity.
+This may include skeletal animation, where the bones deform the verticies of a mesh, to make a 3D character run, but also may include 3D material animation, swapping sprites in a cycle for a 2D game, enabling/disabling gameplay elements based on time and character movements (i.e. hitboxes), etc.

+To oversimplify the entire system, this involves a pipeline that samples values, based on time, optionally alters or blends multiple samples together, then applies the final value to a component in the ECS World.

-The core of this system is a trait called `Curve<T>` which defines a serializable set of time-sequenced values that a user can opaquely sample values of type `T` at a provided time. `T` here can be anything considered animatable.
+The core of this system's storage is a trait called `Curve<T>` which defines a a serializable set of time-sequenced values that a user can opaquely sample values of type `T` at a provided time. `T` here can be anything considered animatable.
 A few examples of high priority types to be supported here are:

  - `f32`/`f64`
  - `Vec2`/`Vec3`/`Vec3A`/`Vec4` (and their `f64` variants)
+ - Any integer type, usually as a quantization of `f32` or `f64`.
+ - `Transform` (see "Special Case: Mesh Deformation Animation" below)
  - `Color`
  - `bool` for toggling on and off features.
  - `Range<T>` for a range for randomly sampling from (think particle systems)